alphasoc/nfr/README.md

         - "*.internal.company.org"
 ```

-## Running Namescore
+## Running NFR
-You may run `namescore listen` in tmux or screen, or provide a startup script to run on boot.
-Namescore returns alert data in JSON format to `stderr`.
+You may run `nfr listen` in tmux or screen, or provide a startup script to run on boot.
+NFR returns alert data in JSON format to `stderr`.
 Below an example in which raw the JSON is both stored on disk at `/tmp/alerts.json` and rendered via `jq` to make it human-readable in the terminal.

 ```
-# namescore listen 2>&1 >/dev/null | tee /tmp/alerts.json | jq .
+# nfr listen 2>&1 >/dev/null | tee /tmp/alerts.json | jq .
 {
   "follow": "4.9b3db",
   "more": false,